GLOBAL MARKETS-Shares weak after U.S. data, but oil rebounds

 percent while the Paris CAC-40 edged 0.1 percent higher.

-after falls the previous day on talk of more monetary easing by
+falls the previous day on talk of more monetary easing by the

 Earlier, Japan's Nikkei average sank 1.2 percent and